 Incentives For Solar Carport Installations

 For residential carport installations, homeowners can qualify for the federal income tax credit, which could get them up to 30% off their installation through 2032.
 Some states also offer incentives, so be sure to read up on your areas of service so you can point clients in the right direction.
 For the 5kW carport system we outlined above, this could mean a savings of nearly $6,000 if the homeowner qualifies for the full tax credit.

 Some commercial solar carport installations could qualify for the 30% tax credit, but most will not currently.
 We recommend checking out state and local incentives for businesses to understand what a commercial system could qualify for.

 Is A Solar Panel Carport Right For Your Clients?

 Solar carports aren’t for everyone.
-And your own clients may be better off with a conventional rooftop solar installation, provided their home or business has sufficient space and the right orientation.
+And your own clients may be better off with a conventional rooftop solar installation or ground mount solar panels, provided their home or business has sufficient space and the right orientation.